radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 --- abstract

 This document defines a "reverse Change of Authorization (CoA)" path for RADIUS packets.
-This specification allows a home server to send CoA packets in "reverse" down a RADIUS/TLS connection.
-Without this capability, it is impossible for a home server to send CoA packets to a Network Access Server (NAS) which is behind a firewall or NAT gateway.
-The reverse CoA functionality extends the available transport methods for CoA packets, but it does not change anything else about how CoA packets are handled.
+A TLS connection is normally used to forward request packets from a client to a server and to send responses from the server to the client.
+This specification allows a server to send CoA request packets to the client in "reverse" down that connection, and for the client to send responses to the server.
+Without this capability, it is in general impossible for a server to send CoA packets to a Network Access Server (NAS) that is located behind a firewall or NAT gateway.
+This reverse CoA functionality extends the available transport methods for CoA packets, but it does not change anything else about how CoA packets are handled.

+This document updates RFC8559.

 --- middle

-# Introduction
+# Introduction {#introduction}

 The Remote Authentication Dial-In User Service (RADIUS) protocol {{RFC2865}} is a client-server protocol where clients send requests to servers, and servers send responses to clients.
-RADIUS was extended in {{RFC5176}} to define the ability to change a users authorization, or disconnect the user via what are generally called "Change of Authorization" or "CoA" packets.
+RADIUS was extended in {{RFC5176}} to define the ability to change a user's authorization, or disconnect the user via what are generally called "Change of Authorization" or "CoA" packets.
 In this use-case, a server which normally receives authentication requests from a client instead sends CoA requests to that client.

 When that inversion of roles takes place, the system sending the CoA requests is acting as a client, and the system receiving those requests is acting as a server.
 In order to more clearly separate these roles, all connections between RADIUS clients and servers have historically been defined to be one way.
 A client sends requests to a server, on a port which is dedicated to that role.
 For RADIUS, there have been separate ports defined for authentication requests, accounting requests, and CoA requests.

 The initial transport protocol for all RADIUS was the User Datagram Protocol (UDP).  {{RFC6614}} then updated RADIUS to allow packets to be sent over the Transport Layer Security (TLS) protocol.
 The update also removed the requiremment that each type of packet use a dedicated port.
-Instead, all packets (including CoA) can be be sent over a TLS connection, as duiscussed in {{RFC6614, Section 2.5}}:
+Instead, all packets (including CoA) can be be sent over a TLS connection, as duiscussed in {{RFC6614, Section 2.5}}.

 ```
 Due to the use of one single TCP port for all packet types, it is